 Here's where plant-derived alternatives genuinely compete.
 Bakuchiol at 0.5-2% concentration shows comparable improvements in fine lines, elasticity, and photodamage to 0.5% retinol in 12-week clinical trials, but without the irritation, purging, or photosensitivity.
 It's derived from the babchi plant through sustainable farming practices in India.

 The texture is typically pleasant (slightly oily, absorbs in 60-90 seconds), and you can use it morning and night without sunscreen paranoia.
-Price point: $12-28 for 1 oz, with The Ordinary's 0.5% solution at the low end and Biossance's 0.5% + squalane at the high end.
+Price point: around $12-28 for 1 oz, with The Ordinary's 0.5% solution at the low end and Biossance's 0.5% + squalane at the high end.
 The limitation: for severe photodamage or deep wrinkles, prescription tretinoin still wins on speed and intensity.
 But for maintenance and prevention, bakuchiol is a legitimate alternative.

 For understanding how these alternatives stack up against traditional retinol, our detailed comparison in bioregenerative skin technology explained covers the molecular mechanisms.